Adventures in Freelance Writing

 I last assessed an NVQ more than 20 years ago and I recently learned that they were withdrawn in 2015, in preference for the Qualifications and Credit Framework (QCF).
 It might also explain why that particular batphone hasn’t rung for a while.

 I remember assessing three people in a six-month period (two for Cust Serv and one for Bus Admin).
-What stood out for me was how indifferent the candidates they were about the qualification and, crucially, how passively they approached the study and evidence gathering.
+What stood out for me was how indifferent the candidates were about the qualification and how passively they approached both the study and evidence gathering.
 It seemed to be a case that the employer/s wanted their staff to have them but hadn’t really sold them on the value of NVQs, the process, or the amount of work required.

 For one candidate I attended a call centre and completed a series of observations, followed by two Q&A sessions and an evidence review.
 The candidate, clearly a conscript, showed almost zero proactivity.
 I checked and rechecked their understanding about what was required, and how they planned to break down the tasks and map the outcomes to the modules, and they made all the right noises.
 But in the end it became clear that they were hoping I could repeat the success of the first signed off module (i.e. I observe them in their day-to-day work and effectively fill in the blanks with them).
 We arranged numerous meetings and agreed milestone dates but they never progressed beyond that one module.